source-foundry/font-v/README.md

 ### git SHA1 commit short hash state metadata with `write`

-If your typeface source is under git version control, you can stamp the font binary version string with a short (generally n=7-8 characters, a number that is determined in order to confirm that it represents a unique value for the repository commit) SHA1 hash digest that represents the git commit at the HEAD of the active git branch.
+If your typeface source is under git version control, you can stamp the name ID 5 version string with a short SHA1 hash digest (generally n=7-8 characters, a number that is determined in order to confirm that it represents a unique value for the repository commit) that represents the git commit at the HEAD of the active git branch.
 The git commit SHA1 hash digest is defined by the `git rev-list` command at the HEAD of your active repository branch and will match the initial n characters of the git commit SHA1 hash digest that is displayed when you review your `git log` (or review the commit hashes in the UI of git repository hosting platforms like Github).
 This is intended to maintain metadata in the font binary about source code state at build time.
 Formatting of this state substring is defined according to the [OpenFV definition of the State metadata substring](https://github.com/openfv/openfv).

 Use the `--sha1` option with the `write` subcommand like this: